 From Josefov, slip down to the Staroměstská metro station to head towards Vyšehrad.
 This 10th-century fortress is oft-forgotten by tourists simply because of the distance from Old Town.
 Especially for the views along the Vltava River in both directions, the trip down to Vyšehrad is worth the short metro ride.

 Unlike the small medieval town feel of Prague Castle, Vyšehrad is more of a leafy park with architectural masterpieces hidden in the midst.
 Nothing stands out more here than the Basilica of St. Peter and Paul at Vyšehrad, an 11th-century church that swaps out its architectural stylings every 3-4 centuries.
-The results of the latest remodelling built up a neo-Gothic façade that fits in perfectly with the Czech cathedral cadre.
+The results of the latest remodeling built up a neo-Gothic façade that fits in perfectly with the Czech cathedral cadre.

 Wander throughout Vyšehrad, absorbing the views along the way, in search of its architectural gems.
-Scope out the over 900 years-young Rotunda of St. Martin, and the Vyšehrad Cemetery where some of the Czech Republic’s most famous names, including composer Antonín Dvořák, are buried.
+Scope out the over 900 years-young Rotunda of St. Martin and the Vyšehrad Cemetery, where some of the Czech Republic’s most famous names, including composer Antonín Dvořák, are buried.

 Wenceslas Square